Publish an app in Power BI

-In the workspace list view, decide which dashboards and reports you want to include in the app.
+In the workspace list view, decide which dashboards and reports you want Included in app.

-If you choose not to include a report that has a related dashboard, you see a warning next to the report and its related dashboard.
-You can still publish the app, but the related dashboard will be missing the tiles from that report.
+If you choose not to include a report that has a related dashboard, you see a warning next to the report.
+You can still publish the app, but the related dashboard won't have the tiles from that report.

-Select the Publish app button in the upper right to start the process of sharing all the content in that workspace.
+Select the Publish app button in the upper right to start the process of creating and publishing an app from the workspace.

-First, on Details, fill in the description to help people find the app.
-You can set a background color to personalize it.
+On Setup, fill in the name and description to help people find the app.
+You can set a theme color to personalize it.
 You can also add a link to a support site.

-When you select Finish, you see a message confirming it’s ready to publish.
-In the success dialog box, you can copy the URL that’s a direct link to this app and send it to the people you’ve shared it with.
+When you select Publish app, you see a message confirming it’s ready to publish.
+In the Share this app dialog box, you can copy the URL that’s a direct link to this app.

 Change your published app

 After you publish your app, you may want to change or update it.
-It’s easy to update it if you’re an admin or member of the app workspace.
+It’s easy to update it if you’re an admin or member in the new workspace.

-Open the app workspace that corresponds to the app.
+Open the workspace that corresponds to the app.

-The app workspace is your staging area, so your changes aren't pushed live to the app until you publish again.
+The workspace is your staging area, so your changes aren't live in the app until you publish again.
 This lets you make changes without affecting the published apps.

-Go back to the app workspace list of contents and select Update app in the upper-right corner.
+Go back to the workspace list of contents and select Update app in the upper-right corner.

-Update Details, Content, and Access, if you need to, then select Update app.
+Update Setup, Navigation, and Permissions, if you need to, then select Update app.